 Clinical presentation varies greatly depending on the affected organ systems.
 Some presentations, including anaphylaxis, result from the inappropriate release of mast cell mediators and are frequently associated with a set of characteristic triggers.

 In clonal disease (eg, SM), further testing may be prompted by findings that are the result of the abnormal growth and accumulation of neoplastic mast cells in various organs (eg, urticaria pigmentosa, progressive cytopenia, ascites, malabsorption).

 Abdominal pain, tenderness

 Blood pressure changes

-The European Competence Network on Mastocytosis (ECNM) and the National Comprehensive Cancer Network (NCCN) recommend that initial testing for a suspected MCD include measuring serum tryptase levels and evaluating a peripheral blood sample for the KIT D816V mutation via an allele-specific oligonucleotide quantitative polymerase chain reaction (ASO-qPCR) assay.
+The European Competence Network on Mastocytosis (ECNM) and the National Comprehensive Cancer Network (NCCN) recommend that initial testing for a suspected MCD include measuring serum tryptase levels and evaluating a peripheral blood sample for the KIT D816V mutation via an ultrasensitive quantitative polymerase chain reaction (qPCR) assay.
 Depending on results, additional testing, including bone marrow aspiration and core biopsy, may also be indicated.

 Mast Cell Mediators

 Serum tryptase is an important initial test in the evaluation of patients with a suspected MCD and is the most specific marker of mast cell activation available.
 Mast cells in the tissue produce and constitutively release the alpha form of tryptase, which can be detected by a commercial fluoroimmune enzyme assay.
 When evaluating patients for nonclonal MCAS (NC-MCAS), a baseline level should be obtained, and tryptase should be measured again shortly (within 4 hours) after a symptomatic episode; if increased, mast cell involvement is suggested.
 Alternatively, if a clonal process is suspected (eg, SM), serum tryptase can be tested at any time.